 Other planning considerations for house extensions

 What else might affect your planning application that you hadn't considered?
-Here are just a few things to bear in mind when you're planning an extension.
+Here are just a few things to bear in mind when you're planning a house extension.

 Features such as upper-floor balconies can be contentious if they overlook the neighbours.
 For windows, you can use obscure frosted glass, install them at a high level, or fit skylights.